-MOTHER.
-Malt is a preparation of barley.
-It is produced by first exciting the vegetative power (that is, making the grain grow), and then stopping the vegetation.
-After being steeped in water, the barley is laid in heaps, and soon begins to sprout; as soon as this is perceived, the vegetative process is stopped by spreading the grain upon the floor; after which it is gradually dried in a kiln.
+Barley.-It is produced by first exciting the vegetative powers, (making the grain grow), and then stopping vegetation.- By being steeped in water, the barley begins to sprout; as soon as this is perceived, a certain degree of heat is applied, which destroys vegetation-the grain is gradually dried in a kiln.

-LOUISA.
-And this is malt?
+Louisa.
+And this is malt.

-MOTHER.
-It is; and from a decoction of malt and hops, is made that well-known beverage beer, or ale.
+Mother.
+It is, and from a mixture of malt and hops, that well-known beverage, beer or ale, is made.

-HELEN.
-Hops are the dried flower of a plant of that name?
+Helen.
+Hops are the dried flower of a plant of that name.

-MOTHER.
-They are, and impart a bitter flavour to the beer, which not only assists to correct the mawkish sweetness of the malt, but preserves the liquor from passing to the state of acetous fermentation.
+Mother.
+They are, and bestow a bitter flavour to the beer, which not only assists to correct the mauky sweetness of the malt, but to preserve the liquor from passing to the acetous fermentation.

-LOUISA.
-I think the hop-plant is very elegant.
-The tendrils twining so gracefully round the supporting poles; the leaves so beautifully shaped; and the perfume of the flower particularly fragrant!
+Louisa.
+I think the hop-plant is very elegant.-The tendrils twining so gracefully round the supporting poles, the leaves so beautifully shaped, and the perfume of the flower particularly sweet.
+Mother.
+Yes;-Hop-grounds must form a very graceful view.-The principal ones are near Farnham, in Surry.

-MOTHER.
-Yes, hop-grounds form a very interesting view.
-The most esteemed hops are those of Herefordshire and Kent, and such as are grown near Farnham in Surrey.